ongas/hs-price-tracker/price_tracker_developer_guide.md

 ### Outstanding Test Infrastructure Task
 - In `test_services.py`, ensure `hass.data[DOMAIN]` is initialized as a dict in each test setup to prevent `KeyError` in certain tests.
-- All BuyWisely tests now validate strict seller_product_url extraction, robust offers traversal, and correct diagnostics for missing or malformed data.
+- All BuyWisely tests now validate strict seller_product_url extraction, robust offers traversal, correct diagnostics for missing or malformed data, and that the test fixture matches the real-world HTML and push block format.

 ### Resolved Issues

+#### Aggregation Logic: Merging Product Metadata (September 2025)
+- **Issue:** The BuyWisely hydration parser previously returned only the offers list, omitting top-level product metadata (such as title, image, and availability), which caused test failures and incomplete entity extraction.
+- **Root Cause:** Aggregation logic did not merge product metadata into the final result, so only offers were present in the output.
+- **Actions Taken:**
+    - The aggregation logic in `hydration_parser.py` was updated to merge all relevant product metadata (e.g., title, image, availability) into the aggregated result alongside the offers list.
+    - This ensures the extracted product data always contains all expected fields, matching both test and production requirements.
+- **Verification:** All BuyWisely engine and parser tests now pass, and extracted entities contain complete product information.
+- **Status:** Fully resolved.
+The extraction logic is now robust, regression-proof, and test-aligned.

 #### Robust Parsing for BuyWisely Hydration Data (September 2025)
 - **Issue:** The previous regex-based cleaning logic for the BuyWisely parser was brittle and prone to failure when the structure of the hydration data changed.